Skip to content

 Do Beneficiaries Pay Taxes on Trust Distributions?

-A revocable trust, also called a living trust, is a trust that can be modified and/or revoked by the settlor during their lifetime without anyone’s consent.
-After the settlor dies, the trust generally will become irrevocable, requiring for its provisions to be followed as they are written.
+A revocable trust (also called a living trust) is a trust that can be modified or revoked by the trust creator (called a settlor, grantor or trustor) during their lifetime without anyone’s consent.
+After the settlor dies, the trust generally will become irrevocable, meaning that its provisions must be carried out as they appear — so long as the trust is not successfully contested.

 An irrevocable trust is a trust that generally cannot be modified or revoked by the settlor once it has been established.
 In other words, the settlor loses control of the trust and its assets once they sign the trust agreement.

-Taxation of a revocable trust during a settlor’s lifetime is relatively simple.
-Typically, during the settlor’s lifetime (while the settlor retains full control of the trust), any income earned by the trust is taxable to the settlor.
-The tax identification number for the trust will usually be the settlor’s own social security number, and the tax rate applicable to the income will depend on the tax bracket the settlor falls into based on the income he or she earned that year.
+Taxation of a revocable trust while the settlor is living is relatively simple.
+Typically, because the settlor retains full control of their trust during their lifetime, any income earned by the trust is taxable to the settlor.
+The tax identification number for the trust will usually be the settlor’s own social security number, and the tax rate applicable to the income will depend on the trust tax bracket the settlor falls under based on the income they earned that year.

-On the other hand, with an irrevocable trust, the trust is taxed as a separate taxable entity with its own separate tax identification number.
+Taxation of an irrevocable trust can be more complex, since the trust is taxed as a separate taxable entity with its own separate tax identification number.
 There may be no taxable income associated with the irrevocable trust as a result of its structure, or the income earned by the trust may be taxed at the highest marginal tax rates for trusts.

 Because there are numerous types of trusts, each with their own set of advantages and drawbacks, it is best to discuss the tax brackets for trusts and their implications with a qualified attorney or accountant.